 Working exclusively with MediVet Biologics we have perfected their in-house stem cell processing to allow us to get the greatest number of stem cells from each animal.
 We have done over 1000 adipose stem cell procedures in both dogs and cats with greater than 90% success rate.

 Stem cell therapy has changed our dogs quality of life so dramatically.
-I reccomend the procedure to anyone with pets that may benefit.
+I recommend the procedure to anyone with pets that may benefit.
 The staff is always professional and caring. - Debbie Zerbe

 Adipose Stem Cell Therapy is a state-of-the-art method for treating: